aldefouw/redcap_cypress/README.md

 Before each individual test spec is run, a file located at `/test_db/seeds.sql` is run via the `db.sh` shell script within the `beforeEach()` block.
 The seeds populate some important data to establish an initial configuration for REDCap.

-*The seeds file in this template repository includes a both an **admin user** and a **standard user.***  Which user you will user to login to REDCap is dependent upon what kind of feature you are intending to test.
+*The seeds file in this template repository includes a both an **admin user** and a **standard user.***  Which user you use to login to REDCap is dependent upon what kind of feature you are intending to test.

 ### Adding A Custom Seed